milgra/mmfm/ROADMAP.md

 - Extracts all stream and metadata info from multimedia files, also shows the raw hexa/ASCII bytes of the file if needed
 - Works without a window manager for super hackers
 - Frequency and scope analyzer visualizers for audio conent

+KineticUI is a UI renderer / UI component framework I created to bring MacOS level UI and UX to UNIX-like operating systems.
+It does kinetic scrolling, hold on two finger touch, edge bounce, zoom on pinch, glyph animations and much more.
+But one of it's most important feature is deterministic session recording and replaying to automate UI and functional testing.
+If you create screenshots during session recording with the built-in screenshot tool, those screenshots will be re-created during session replay and you can compare them for changes.
+If there is no random, time-bound or backgrounud thread-bound information in the screemshots then they should be identical on pixel-level.
+Check out MultiMedia File Manager ( www.github.com/milgra/mmfm ), Visual Music Player ( www.github.com/milgra/vmp ) , Sway Overview ( www.github.com/milgra/sov ) or Wayland Control Panel (www.github.com/milgra/wcp ) to see KineticUI in action!